fugu133/KOYOH-MotionVisualizer-Desktop/README.md

-# KOYOH-MotionVisualizer
+# KOYOH-MotionVisualizer-Desktop

-In this application, you can visualize the orbital and attitude motion of satellites on the virtual earth globe.
+In this desktop application, you can visualize the orbital and attitude motion of satellites on the virtual earth globe.
 Developed with Electron and CesiumJS.

 ## Get started